Metropolitan Opera Live in HD: History

-To transmit the series via satellite simulcast in the US and Canada, the Met has partnered with Fathom Events.
-The series is broadcast to AMC Theatres, Cinemark, Cineplex Entertainment, Regal Entertainment Group (Regal Cinemas, United Artists and Edwards), Goodrich, Kerasotes, Marcus and National Amusements movie theaters as well as a series of independent venues such as arts centers and college campuses.
+To transmit the series via satellite simulcast in the US and Canada, the Met partnered with Fathom Events.
+The series is broadcast to AMC Theatres, Cinemark, Cineplex Entertainment, Regal Entertainment Group (Regal Cinemas, United Artists and Edwards), Goodrich, Kerasotes, Marcus and National Amusements movie theaters, as well as a series of independent venues such as arts centers and college campuses.
 Its aims include building a larger audience for the Met and garnering excitement for arts at a local level.

 The original idea for presenting operas in this way came from the new incoming general manager of the Met, Peter Gelb in late 2006.
 Gelb brought in veteran TV director Gary Halvorson to oversee the series.
 Exhibiting the Met's performances in digital movie theaters is in line with other audience-expanding efforts by the Met such as radio broadcasts on Sirius Radio, iPod downloads, live streaming video on the Met website, and free opening night screenings in Times Square and at Lincoln Center.
 The Met is also sponsoring free HD broadcasts into selected New York City public schools.

-The simulcasts allow more people to experience the Met's performance offerings.
-This audience includes current opera fans unable to get to New York City to see the shows in person and potential opera fans looking for an easy, affordable method of checking out a new art form.

-Tom Galley, chief operations and technology officer of National CineMedia, describes the experience by saying:
+Tom Galley, chief operations and technology officer of National CineMedia, described the experience by saying:

 This Metropolitan Opera series is a unique opportunity for people to experience world-class opera in their local community, plus the movie theatre environment and affordable ticket price make these events something that the entire family can enjoy.
 If you’ve never had the pleasure of attending a live opera performance before, this is the perfect opportunity to see why this magical art form has captured audiences’ imaginations for generations.

-In the US, the series has also been broadcast in both high definition and regular TV as part of the Public Broadcasting Service's Great Performances series under the title Great Performances at the Met.
-In addition, selected performances can now be viewed online.
+In the US, the series was broadcast in both high definition and regular TV as part of the Public Broadcasting Service's Great Performances series under the title Great Performances at the Met.
+In addition, selected performances were also made viewable online.